PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We should go right," Relan said, nodding to himself as if he was just figuring this out for the first time, "because the right and good is the... "

-In the distance came the sound of strangely scraping footfalls and hissing grunts.
-The noises echoed wildly in the depths of the dungeon, so it was impossible to know where they came from.
-Left, right, behind.
-But one thing was certain, the sounds were growing closer.
+From a distance came heard they sounds of strangely scraping footfalls and hissing grunts.
+These noises echoed wildly in the strange passages, so it was impossible to know if they were coming from ahead of them or behind.
+As the listened, the noises grew louder.

-Relan grew wide-eyed and crouched down, hand on sword hilt.
+Relan grew wide-eyed and crouched down with a hand on his sword hilt.
 His gaze shifted quickly from passageway to passageway to passageway, but as spastic as he was, he could not look at all three avenues at once.
 Boltac shook his head and looked to Rattick.

-"Orcs my merchant friend.
-Hungry for the fatty flesh of shop keepers no doubt."
+Rattick said, "Orcs my merchant friend.
+They infest the depths.
+And they  hungry for the fatty flesh of shop keepers no doubt."

-"Enh-henh, let's keep moving."
-He said to Relan, "Quietly.
-And if possible, don't do anything too stupid."
+Boltac said, "Enh-henh, let's keep moving.
+Quietly."
+Then he turned to Relan, "And if it's possible, don't do anything too stupid."
 He slapped his kid's hand away from his sword.

 "To the right then, because we are for good," said Relan, nodding as if the matter was settled.

-"For good," snorted Rattick, "We are sneaking into a powerful wizard's dungeon to steal from him, what is good about that?
+"For good," snorted Rattick, "We are sneaking into a powerful Wizard's dungeon to steal from him, what is good about that?
 You'll be no kind of thief at all if you try to be polite about it," Rattick said.

 As the young boy's face grew red with anger, Boltac stepped between the two of them and asked, "Why do you want to go left?"